 Thinking about buying a prefabricated cottage?
-With so many prefab cottage designs to choose from, it’s not always easy deciding which one is right for you.
+With so many prefab cottage designs to choose from, it’s not always easy to decide which one is right for you.
 There’s no right or wrong way to go about choosing a design, but these tips will help you get started!

 1. Consider Your Building Lot